greynolds/leiningen/doc/PROFILES.md

 :production) and supports definition of user-defined profiles that can be declared at any level of the organizational hierarchy.

+(In other words, activity-based customization depends both on the ability to name sets of customizations and the ability to set the corresponding named "mode" for the tool.
+Having a set of customizations called :test is useless without a way of also telling the tool to use that set - i.e. to "run in test mode".
+That is what Leiningen's profiles are for.
+By contrast, organization-based customization is supported by read-and-override involving a hierarchy of configuration files.

+Leiningen actually confuses this a bit by naming organization-based configuration sets (i.e. :system and :user).
+The same thing can be accomplished just by means of an override mechanism.
+E.g. whatever is in my personal ~/.lein/profiles.clj overrides the system and global stuff.
+I just use the activity-based tags to set e.g. test config.
+I don't need a :user profile to do this, since by definition anything in my personal ~/.lein/profiles.clj counts as part of my user profile.

+But that's just an implementation strategy.
+The way Leiningen does it also works, it's just a little more confusing.

 ;;;;;;;;;;;;;;;;

 In Leiningen 2.x you can change the configuration of your project by applying various profiles.
 For instance, you may want to have a few extra test data directories on the classpath during development